mariotaku/PatchLib/README.markdown

 ---

+## In very early stage of development!

 Goodbye, Java reflection!

 Let's pretend you are using a good library that fits almost all your need, except one thing - some useful fields or classes are private, so you can't access in normal ways.

-It's extremely painful to use relections.
+It's extremely painful to use reflections.

 ````
 AClass aInstance = someMethod();